| On Camps and Memory

 that none of them knew about the demise of the great leader of the

+people.
 Investigations and convictions either vanished or seized to be

 customary.
 Instead, the usual routine was as follows: early in the